 If I use Panopto to record the classroom, and if I don’t get Media Releases from the students, would that cause a copyright issue?

 It depends who created the work.
 If a student solely created the work, this could be an issue.

 How do I protect the video or lectures that I create myself?

-- Such material is automatically copyrighted when you produce it.
-There is no registration requirement, however one may register such works with the United States Copyright Office, if desired.
-If you want to place this material in the public, consider licensing it with a Creative Commons license that conveys the specific uses available to subsequent users.
+Creative works, including videos, are automatically copyrighted the moment you create them.
+There is no registration requirement.
+However, one may register such works with the United States Copyright Office, if desired.
+If you want to make your work available to the public, consider licensing it with under Creative Commons license terms that conveys the specific uses available to subsequent users.

 - Search external sources to Locate Usable Works — text, images, videos, audio

 - Learn more about copyrights via our Resources page